AVEVA/OMF-Docs/docs/Container_Messages.rst

 ``name`` 	           Optional friendly name for the Container.
 ``propertyoverrides``  Optional key-value pairs defining overrides to properties of the Type.
 ``tags``               Optional array of strings to tag the Container.
 ``typeversion``        Optional version of the Type used by the Container.
-If omitted, version 1.0.0.0 is used.
+The version must be of format x.x.x.x, where x must be a positive integer.If omitted, version 1.0.0.0 is used.
 =====================  =================================================================================================

 Some keywords of Type properties may be overriden on a container level with the help of the optional ``propertyoverrides`` keyword.
 The value definition is the same as for the ``properties`` keyword of :doc:`Types <Type_Messages>`, but overrides can only be used on ``name``, ``description``, and ``uom`` keywords of Type Properties.
 The complete list of Type Property keywords can be found :doc:`here <Type_Properties_and_Formats>`.